lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

     # The name of the output reference catalog dataset.
     config.dataset_config.ref_dataset_name = "gaia_dr2"

-    # Gaia has a specialized convert manager class.
+    # Gaia has a specialized convert manager class to handle the flux conversion.
     from lsst.meas.algorithms import convertRefcatManager
     config.manager.retarget(convertRefcatManager.ConvertGaiaManager)

-    # Ingest the data in parallel with this many processes.
+    # Ingest the data in parallel with this many processes; this is sized to
+    # fill a single node on lsst-devl.
-    config.n_processes = 8
+    config.n_processes = 48

     # These define the names of the fields from the gaia_source data model:
     # https://gea.esac.esa.int/archive/documentation/GDR2/Gaia_archive/chap_datamodel/sec_dm_main_tables/ssec_dm_gaia_source.html